xp44mm/Notebook/Compilers/Chapter  3 Lexical  Analysis.md

 letter_ ( letter_ | digit ) *
 ```

-The vertical bar above means union, the parentheses are used to group subex­pressions, the star means "zero or more occurrences of," and the juxtaposition of letter_ with the remainder of the expression signifies concatenation.
+The vertical bar above means union, the parentheses are used to group subexpressions, the star means "zero or more occurrences of," and the juxtaposition of letter_ with the remainder of the expression signifies concatenation.

-The regular expressions are built recursively out of smaller regular expres­sions, using the rules described below.
+The regular expressions are built recursively out of smaller regular expressions, using the rules described below.
 Each regular expression r denotes a language L(r), which is also defined recursively from the languages denoted by r's subexpressions.
 Here are the rules that define the regular expressions over some alphabet ∑ and the languages that those expressions denote.

 BASIS: There are two rules that form the basis:

-1. ε is a regular expression, and L(ε) is { ε }, that is, the language whose sole member is the empty string.
+1. ε is a regular expression, and L(ε) is {ε}, that is, the language whose sole member is the empty string.

 2. If a is a symbol in ∑, then a is a regular expression, and L(a) = {a}, that is, the language with one string, of length one, with a in its one position.
 Note that by convention, we use italics for symbols, and boldface for their corresponding regular expression. [^1]